Thomas Ashe: Death and legacy

 At the inquest into his death, the jury condemned the staff at the prison for the "inhuman and dangerous operation performed on the prisoner, and other acts of unfeeling and barbaric conduct".
 They concluded that Ashe had died of heart failure and congestion of the lungs, and that this was due to force-feeding combined with the previous removal of his bed and boots (which had left him in a physically weakened state).

-The death of Thomas Ashe and the subsequent funeral procession had a striking effect on the attitude of the Irish people and became a rallying call to the standard of the Irish Republic.
+The death of Ashe and the subsequent funeral procession had a striking effect on the attitude of the Irish people and became a rallying call to the standard of the Irish Republic.
+Ashe was given a military funeral and a volley of shots was fired over his coffin, following which Michael Collins declared "Nothing additional remains to be said, that volley which we have just heard is the only speech which it is proper to make above the grave of a dead Fenian".
 Though not on the scale of Jeremiah O'Donovan Rossa's funeral two years previous, the military aspect of the funeral proved that the Irish Volunteers were well on their way to being restored to pre-1916 levels.

-Thomas Ashe's remains were removed to the Pro-Cathedral on Thursday evening and placed on a catafalque in the main entrance.
+Ashe's remains were removed to the Pro-Cathedral on Thursday evening and placed on a catafalque in the main entrance.
 Requiem Mass was celebrated by Fr.
-Michael O'Flanagan on Friday morning before removal to City Hall where his body lay in state for two days.
+Michael O'Flanagan on Friday morning before removal to City Hall, where his body lay in state for two days.
 "Tom Ashe's body lay in state in the City Hall, dressed in his Volunteer Republican uniform, and 30,000 mourners filed by."

-On 30 September 1917 the funeral procession of over 30,000 marched to Glasnevin Cemetery.
-Michael Collins delivered the funeral eulogy in Irish and English, following the firing of a volley by uniformed Irish Volunteers.
-The English eulogy being "nothing additional remains to be said.
-That volley which we have just heard is the only speech which is proper to make above the grave of a dead Fenian".

 He was related to American actor Gregory Peck.

+In 2017 a statue of Ashe was unveiled outside Round Towers GAA in Lusk.
+In the same town there is a 'Thomas Ashe Park'.

+The Ashe Memorial Hall in Tralee, County Kerry was named after him.
+The words "Halla Tomáis Ághas" are embossed on the front of the building.
+Nearby Ashe Street (formerly Nelson Street) is also named for him.